3 nursing superstars who are helping to reshape healthcare in East Africa

-n many developing countries today, the heroes of healthcare are nurses.
+In many developing countries today, the heroes of healthcare are nurses.
 In fact, in East Africa, they make up 85% of the healthcare workforce—but the region has struggled to develop and retain enough trained nurses.

 To help remedy the situation, the Johnson & Johnson Corporate Citizenship Trust struck up a partnership in 2001 with the Aga Khan Development Network (AKDN) to help give students in need the chance to attend Aga Khan University’s School of Nursing and Midwifery (AKU SONAM) in Nairobi, Kenya; Dar es Salaam, Tanzania; and Kampala, Uganda.

-"The partnership supports not only nurses and midwives through scholarships and training, but also the communities they serve upon graduation," explains
+“The partnership supports not only nurses and midwives through scholarships and training, but also the communities they serve upon graduation,” explains Benjamin Davies, Executive Director, Johnson & Johnson Corporate Citizenship Trust.
+“It’s a powerful alliance that is striving every day to improve the quality of life and human health.”

 One key to the program’s success is that it allows students to study part time, so they can continue to work while earning academic credit.